netbug94/libreNMS-Deb12-Nginx/Step_03.md

 ## Step 03 :shipit:
 ### LibreNMS install

 > [!IMPORTANT]
 > - OS -> Debian 12
-> - Web Server -> Nginx; For additional information on operating systems and web server options, please visit the official website: [LibreNMS](https://www.librenms.org/)
+> - Web Server -> Nginx; For additional information on OS and web server options, visit the official website: [LibreNMS](https://www.librenms.org/)
 > - **The guide assumes that you are a "root" user.
 If you are not, make sure to switch to root or be a sudoer.**

 - [ ] Install packages: